Printer and printing properties

 Optimized perfectly for the Ultimaker 3, we offer a range of 750 g filaments that are 2.85mm in diameter and approximately 90 meters long.

 Ultimaker Cura is our industry-leading slicing and preparation software that turns your 3D model into a file your printer can use.
-You can download Ultimaker Cura for free here.
+You can download Ultimaker Cura for free now.
+Print over your local network and you can use Cura Connect to manage multiple 3D printers.

 Free on macOS, Windows and Linux